Want to know what the lake level is?

 In the fall the Dam Bureau releases water by opening the dams.
 They try to draw down the lake at a rate that equals what was done in the past.
 In 2016 the drought had reduced the lake level by more than a foot.
 As a result, the drawdown was delayed.
 An hourly history of the lake level can be found by clicking on the Pawtuckaway Lake station on the map at the NH DES River Basin website page.

 There are two dams on the lake that control the water level: Dolloff Dam on the south end of the lake and Drowns Dam on the north end.
 Dolloff Dam uses boards (stop logs) to control the level.
 These boards are manually placed or pulled by the Dam Bureau.
 Drowns Dam was recently modified to release water from the bottom of the dam.
 The Dam Bureau installed a device that lifts the boards from the bottom and allows water to escape from under the boards.

-Lake levels are determined by NHDES based on years of instream flow research.
-NHDES’s Watershed Management Bureau studied the water needs of the river environment and the water needs of the lake environment to come up with a balanced plan to share this resource.
-NHDES asked for and received a lot of input from the members of the PLIA and modified the report to accommodate many of our concerns.
-One accommodation was the Agreement reached between the PLIA and DES that among other things calls for a bi-annual meeting between the PLIA and NHDES.
-At these meetings, the State presents various lake and stream data and explains what actions, if any, NHDES has made or expects to make.
-PLIA members also have an opportunity to report any persistent problems that result from management of the lake levels and to suggest that adjustments to the plan be considered in the future to alleviate these problems.
+Lake levels are determined by NH DES based on years of instream flow research.
+NH DES’s Watershed Management Bureau studied the water needs of the river environment and the water needs of the lake environment to come up with a balanced plan to share this resource.
+NH DES asked for and received a lot of input from the members of the PLIA and modified the report to accommodate many of our concerns.
+Thanks to this history, the PLIA continues to enjoy a close working relationship with the DES.
+PLIA members always have an opportunity to report any persistent problems that result from management of the lake levels through the PLIA.